micahcourey/AddressBook/README.md

 Description

-This is a address book.
-A user can add new contacts to the address and include a contacts name, phone number and address.
+This is a address book web app built in PHP using the Silex framework and Twig template engine.
+A user can add new contacts to the address by typing in the contacts name, phone number and address.
+They will next be taken to a page displaying the contact information they entered with a link back to the main page which will display any contacts they have entered as well as the form to enter more contacts.
+There is a clear button at the bottom of the page to clear all contacts from the address book which will take you to a page that tells you that the address book is cleared.

 Setup

+Step 1.
 Clone the repository.
+Step 2.
 Install composer in the top level of the cloned directory.
-Open a PHP server in the web folder of the top level.
-For a mac, run the following command in your terminal:

-PHP -S localhost:8000.
-Then open your web browser of choice to localhost:8000.
+Step 3.
+Open a terminal window.
+Step 4.
+Run the following command from inside the web folder: php -S localhost:8000 Step 5.
+Open a web browser and type the following in the address bar: localhost:8000

 Copyright (c)2015 Micah Courey

 Technologies Used

-HTML CSS Silex Twig
+PHP, HTML, CSS, Silex, Twig

 Legal

-Copyright (c) 2015 Micah Courey and Jenna Navratil
+Copyright (c) 2015 Micah Courey

 This software is licensed under the MIT license.